 “Colour is very important to me.
 It is probably the subject of my paintings.
 The painting itself starts from my feeling for a place and the colour is the mood.
 It is like music: different sounds are like different colours.

 Each colour has its own beauty and strength but can be enhanced or toned down by another colour.
 The excitement for me comes from doing the unexpected with this.

 To put down a loaded brush of cadmium red, then sharpen it with shapes of pale magenta, or paint some cool dark yellow and put beside it some warm pale blue instead of the other way around.”

-ANN WEGMULLER was born in Gourock, Scotland and lived in Zurich during the 1960s.
-She now lives and works in Perthshire, Scotland.
+Ann Wegmuller was born in Gourock, near Glasgow.
+She was based in Zurich during the 1960s and now lives and works in Perthshire.